pedromst2000/pedromst2000/README.md

 Passionate about technology, I am motivated, persistent, and driven by challenges.

 I thrive on learning by doing and continuously improving my skills.
-Committed to writing efficient, high-quality code, I strive to deliver impactful solutions while staying updated with emerging technologies.
+Committed to writing efficient, high-quality code, I strive to deliver impactful solutions with a strong focus on performance, user experience, and visual design while staying updated with emerging technologies.

-My main interests include Full-Stack and Front-End Development, Machine Learning, and AI.
+My main interests include `Full-Stack` Development, `Visual Design`, `Machine Learning`, and `AI`.

 ## 💫 About Me